obedAdu-Gyamfi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 .
 2. This 1-whoami script displays the current user
 .
 3. This 2-group script prints all the groups the current user is a part of .
 4 .
-This 3-new_owner script changes the owner of a file hello to user betty
+This 3-new_owner script changes the owner of a file hello to user betty .
+5. This 4-empty script creates an empty file hello
+.
+6. This 5-excute script adds execute permissions to the owner of the file hello